santhoshr06/bodgeit/README.md

 Some of its features and characteristics:
 * Easy to install - just requires java and a servlet engine, e.g. Tomcat
 * Self contained (no additional dependencies other than to 2 in the above line)
-* Easy to change on the fly - all the functionality is implemented in JSPs, so no IDE required
+* Easy to change on the fly - all the functionality is implemented in JSPs, so no IDE required oiqjowidjqo
 * Cross platform
 * test flipkart demo
 * Open source